Multi-View Attention Multiple-Instance Learning Enhanced by LLM Reasoning for Cognitive Distortion Detection: Dataset

 \section{Dataset}

-\textbf{KoACD} The Korean Adolescent Cognitive Distortion (KoACD) dataset is derived from counseling texts collected on the NAVER Knowledge iN platform \citep{kim2025}.
-For this study, we sampled 5,000 utterances (500 per distortion type) and conducted expert validation with 10 Korean psychologists holding master's degrees and over five years of experience.
-Each utterance was reviewed by a pair
+\paragraph{KoACD} The Korean Adolescent Cognitive Distortion dataset was derived from counseling texts collected from the NAVER Knowledge iN platform \citep{kim2025}.
+For this study, we sampled 5,000 utterances (500 per distortion type) and conducted expert validation with 10 Korean psychologists with master's degrees and over five years of experience.
+Each utterance was reviewed by a pair of experts to cross-check the original labels, and after removing disagreements, 4,510 utterances with a single validated distortion label were retained.
+The data were split into training, validation, and test sets in an 8:1:1 ratio, and the label distribution is shown in Table~\ref{tab:koacd}.

-of experts to cross-check the original labels, and after removing disagreements, 4,510 utterances with a single validated distortion label were retained.
-The data were split into training, validation, and test sets in an 8:1:1 ratio, and the label distribution is shown in Table~\ref{table2}. \textbf{Therapist QA Dataset} This dataset consists of asynchronous patient–therapist Q\&A logs from a publicly available Kaggle platform \citep{shreevastava2021}.
-We used a refined subset of 1,597 English-language utterances annotated by psychological experts with up to two of 10 cognitive distortion types, excluding utterances without distortions.
-The dataset was used to benchmark cross-linguistic generalization with KoACD and was split into 8:1:1 for training, validation, and testing, as shown in Table~\ref{table3}.
+\paragraph{Therapist QA Dataset} This dataset consists of 1,597 expert-annotated English utterances from asynchronous patient–therapist logs available on the Kaggle platform \citep{shreevastava2021}.
+While the original data may contain up to two labels per utterance, we used the primary label for each instance.
+The dataset covers 10 distortion types and was split 8:1:1 to benchmark cross-linguistic generalization, as shown in Table~\ref{tab:therapist}.
+Both datasets used in this study are publicly available.

-\section{Emotion–Logic–Behavior Extraction}
+\section{Emotion--Logic--Behavior Extraction}

-To better capture the psychological context of each utterance, we decomposed it into three components—Emotion, Logic, and Behavior (ELB).
-This decomposition draws on the CBT cognitive triangle \citep{beck1979}, with Logic used in place of Thought to emphasize its reasoning-oriented nature in cognitive distortions.
-This structured representation was designed to improve both the interpretability and granularity of cognitive distortion inference by making explicit the latent psychological dimensions, which are often entangled in unstructured text.
+To better capture the psychological context of each utterance, we decompose it into three components---Emotion, Logic, and Behavior (ELB).
+This decomposition draws on the CBT cognitive triangle \citep{beck1979}, with ``Logic'' used in place of ``Thought'' to emphasize its reasoning-oriented nature in cognitive distortions.
+This structured representation is designed to improve both the interpretability and granularity of cognitive distortion inference by making explicit the latent psychological dimensions, which are often entangled in unstructured text.